bloominstituteoftechnology/Auth-Friends/README.md

 ```

 * If you'd like, you can create multiple components and `connect` them all up to your `redux` state tree.
 You could have a component who's sole purpose is to render a form for updating a user; another component who's sole purpose is for creating users; and then another component who's sole purpose is to delete a user.
 * It really is up to you how you build this project.
 You'll be given a couple of days to work on it so don't feel too overwhelmed at first.
-Just start with `App.js` and be sure that it calls your `node server`.

 #### App.js

-* Inside of `App.js` I suggest doing the friend fetching for your friend data from within `componentDidMount`.
+* Inside of `App.js` I suggest doing the friend fetching for your _friends_ data from within `componentDidMount()`.
 You'll need to call an action creator that you build in order to fetch your friends.
-* A crude example of what this coule potentially look like would be:
+* A crude example of what this could potentially look like would be:
   ![Bad example](https://image.ibb.co/hpg7gw/Screen_Shot_2018_01_24_at_1_07_21_PM.png)
 * You **Definitely** want to style your application to look much better than mine!